oj-codes/oj-codes/README.md

 ## 💡 Recent highlights

-- Led a **multi‑region cloud migration** and improved deployment flow with CI/CD
+- Drove a **multi‑region cloud migration** and improved deployment flow with CI/CD
 - Built **actionable dashboards** that made latency & errors obvious to teams
 - Shipped **test automation** that increased confidence in releases